How can you take advantage of your Strengths in different situations?

 The steps explore getting the right perspective on what is really happening to overcome any bias from their themes.
 Discovering what is most important, the other steps help your client bring hope to others and plan for the present and the future.

-VUCA was developed by the US Military in the 1990s.
+The US Military developed the VUCA model in the 1990s to provide clarity when going forward.
 It is an acronym for Volatility, Uncertainty, Complexity and Uncertainty which all contribute to confusion.

 The VUCA model breaks the situation down to what you know and what you can control.
 It provides a better platform to move forward.
 As you move forward, use principles and not procedures to create a more flexible approach.
 It is all about confident agility.
 As a leader, being clear about each aspect will bring hope and trust to those following.

-The VUCA elements also help with decision making and leadership in times of chaos.
+Each VUCA element helps with decision making and leadership in times of chaos.
 More information is at VUCA World.

 Theme Advantage Updates

+The most recent addition in February 2021 are the Care Coaching topics.
+In December 2020 we added the Performance SeQuEnCe model.
 The Crisis Management and VUCA worksheets were added in May 2020 in response to the COVID-19 outbreak.
-They are available in Cascade from version 2.0r04f onwards.

-We describe more about the Theme Advantage page in the July 2019 edition of Cascade Connection.
+We describe more about the Strengths Advantage page in the July 2019 edition of Cascade Connection.

-Tip: You could create a blank worksheet so each person writes in their own themes.
+Tip: You can create a blank worksheet so each person writes in their own themes.
 Create an example person in the Theme Table with no themes.
-Then select that person for the Theme Advantage report.
+Then select that person for the Strengths Advantage report.

 Note: The links to external websites show examples of the management models or processes available.
 They are purely examples for more information.
 There is no endorsement of those organisations or sites.
 Lots of other websites provide similar information when searching the internet.

-The Theme Advantage worksheets are only available in English.
+The Strengths Advantage worksheets are only available in English.